deltachat/deltachat-pages/_posts/2024-11-17-webxdc-realtime.md

-The Iroh relay server combines both [Stun](https://en.wikipedia.org/wiki/STUN) and [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) functionality, to allow peers to discover and directly connect and to facilitate relaying of messages as long as no direct connection is established.
+The Iroh relay server combines both [Stun](https://en.wikipedia.org/wiki/STUN) and [TURN](https://en.wikipedia.org/wiki/Traversal_Using_Relays_around_NAT) functionality, to allow peers to discover and directly connect.
+Additionally it relays messages as long as no direct connection is established.
 For more details please check our
 [Rust deltachat::peer_channels docs](https://rs.delta.chat/deltachat/peer_channels/index.html).